-A specialist pre-recorded version of the Advanced Mental Health Lead training course for social, emotional and mental health settings, plus alternative provisions
+A pre-recorded Advanced Mental Health Lead training course for social, emotional and mental health, and alternative provision settings with examples specifically aimed at these settings.

 Leading to a Level 4 Certificate in Mental Health Aware Leadership (Educational Leader) in addition to accreditation as an Advanced Mental Health Lead.